-People are treated with dignity and respect at Beacon Lodge and are encouraged to make choices that affect their lives.
+People are treated with dignity and respect at Regency House and are encouraged to make choices that affect their lives.
 People look well cared for and settled in their environment.
 Staff know the individuals they support well and are familiar to them.
 Staff support people in a warm and caring manner, with their wishes and views respected.
 Individuals are given the opportunity to make everyday selections such as clothes to wear, where to spend their day, and food and drink options.
 Activities are organised on a regular basis at the service and in the community.
 Friends and relatives can visit when they wish.
 A person-centred approach to care planning ensures people are at the forefront of the care and support they receive.

 There are systems in place to help protect people from abuse and harm.
 Policies and procedures support good practice and can assist staff to report a safeguarding concern or 'whistle blow', should this be needed.
 The service has worked in partnership with other agencies to participate in the safeguarding process.
 Incidents and accidents are logged, and appropriate actions taken by the service.
 Risks to people are assessed and their safety managed and monitored so they are supported to stay safe, and their freedom respected.
 Screening and background checks are completed prior to staff starting work.
+Not all staff are registered with the workforce regulator demonstrating they have the right values, skills and training to be a social care worker.
 The service submits notifications to Care Inspectorate Wales (CIW) as required.